chris-allones/chrisllones-blogdown/content/home/blog.md

 # Order that this section appears on the page.
 weight: 30

-title: Recent Posts
+title: Recent blogs
 subtitle:

 content:
   # Filter on criteria
   filters:
     folders:
-      - post
+      - blog
     tag: ''
     category: ''
     publication_type: ''